The Shifter

 7th-level Avian Bloodline feature

-ability checks and Dexterity saving throws.
+advantage on Dexterity saving throws.

 13th-level Avian Bloodline feature

-use your bonus action to beat your
+can use your bonus action to

-wings and buffet enemies with the
+buffet enemies with wind.

-wind.
 Choose either an adjacent

-20-foot cone, 30-foot by 5-foot
+20-foot cone, a 30-foot by

-line, or the area within a
+5-foot line, or a 10-foot

-10-foot radius of you.
+radius around you.

-Creatures in that area
+Creatures in that

-must make a Strength
+area must make a

 20 feet away from